cpske/ISP/assignment/feedback/agile-and-coding-feedback.md

+---
-## Answers to Agile and Coding Practices Assignment
+title: Answers to Agile and Coding Practices Assignment
+---

 Q1.
 Why develop in increments (Tip 17)?
    * Get quicker feedback which reduces risk from misunderstanding between customer and developers